opse2epr/Contribute.hu-HU/Contribute/markdown-reference.md

 ## <a name="html"></a>HTML

-Bár a Markdown támogatja a beágyazott HTML használatát, az OPS-sel való közzététel esetén nem ajánljuk a HTML használatát, mert néhány, korlátozott számú értéket kivéve általában buildelési hibákat és figyelmeztetéseket váltanak ki. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->
+Bár a Markdown támogatja a beágyazott HTML használatát, a Docsban való közzététel esetén nem ajánljuk a HTML használatát, mert néhány, korlátozott számú értéket kivéve általában buildelési hibákat és figyelmeztetéseket váltanak ki. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->

 ## <a name="images"></a>Képek